 Living a meaningful life of adventure, pushing the limits of ultra endurance and sharing inspiring stories from around the world.
 I am the first and only person to have set cycling records for all three big continental crossings and am a multiple world record holder.
 The mindset and motivational techniques behind my challenges are the topic of my speaking series “The Art of Never Giving Up” which I have share with audiences around the globe.

-Born and raised in the Black Forrest, Germany, I spent my childhood running around the forest with my older brother and experimented with a range of endurance sports.
+Born in Stuttgart and raised in the Black Forrest, Germany, I spent my childhood running around the forest with my older brother and experimented with a range of endurance sports.
 The adventurous lifestyle of my early years formed my ambitions to explore the world and set myself new challenges.

 Following my dream to explore the world, I spent my university time in seven different countries and partly studied from a remote island to balance my desire for adventure and academic excellence.
 Taking on extra courses during my first years at university, I gained the time to pursue a two-year cycling tour around the world whilst still completing university in time.

 During this epic journey, I covered over 60.000 km and cycled across more than 70 countries.

 In 2017, I set off in Cabo da Roca, Portugal to set two World Records: first the fastest cycling across Europe and second across Eurasia.
 Six weeks into the unsupported challenge, I was sick, hungry and miserable in the middle of the Siberian wilderness whilst a snowstorm was making my life difficult.
 Despite this, I continued pushing my bike and averaged over 250 km across Far Eastern Russia.
 I arrived in Vladivostok after 64 days – having cycled 14.331 km and setting two new World Records.